CoderUnknown-kun/pisonet-mobile-app/README.md

 # Remote Control Mobile

-Flutter mobile application used to monitor and control pisonet computers remotely.
+Flutter mobile application used to monitor and control remote devices.

 ## Features